This fourth

 This is a complex topic which deserves its own Web site.

-offered to increase your awareness and enhance your relationship with a
+are offered to increase your awareness and enhance your relationship

 your Self (capital 'S')